C-3TO: Continuous 3D Trajectory Optimization on Neural Euclidean Signed Distance Fields: Trajectory Planning on ESDFs

 \subsection{Initial Solution Optimizer}

-The first optimizer aims to calculate an initial solution based on the waypoints from the global path that fall within the local window.
-The experimental validation in Section \ref{subsec:opt} shows that this initial optimization helps the main optimizer to converge faster, effectively reducing the total computation time.
+The first optimizer aims to calculate an initial solution based on the global path waypoints that fall within the local window.
+The experimental validation in Section \ref{subsec:opt} shows that this initial step helps the main optimizer to converge faster, effectively reducing the total computation time.

 The optimizer models the trajectory as the following fifth-order polynomial as a function of the independent variable $\tau$ (time) represented in parametric form:

 Such polynomials are referred to the local reference system, where the drone remains centered in the previously defined local window.
 This causes coefficients $d_0$, $d_1$ and $d_2$ to be fixed beforehand.
 Thus, we define the state vector $\mathbf{c}$ of our optimization problems as the one that contains all non-constant coefficients.